The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - The Virtual Infrastructure Client connected to VirtualCenter Server 2.5 – Click Administration > System Logs.

-- From the vSphere 5.1 Web Client – Click Home > Log Browser, then from the Log Browser, click Select object now, choose an ESXi host or vCenter Server object, and click OK.
+- From the vSphere 5.1 and 5.5 Web Client – Click Home > Log Browser, then from the Log Browser, click Select object now, choose an ESXi host or vCenter Server object, and click OK.

 For related information, see the main article in this series Location of log files for VMware products (1021806).